Sharing laughter, rest, and togetherness with families who have a seriously ill child.

 Families are referred to us by social workers and staff from Seattle Children’s Hospital, the Seattle Cancer Care Alliance, the Hutch School, Ronald McDonald House, and other families who have received our support.
 We welcome self-referrals too!

-Would you like to bring your family to Winter Weekend?
+Would you like to bring your family to Camp Side-by-Side?

 Ronald McDonald House Teams: